 ◊ What is the potential of short rotation coppice willow, a biofuel crop, to remediate contaminated urban soil?

 Coppice willow has been proposed as a sustainable way to remediate contaminated soils as it naturally accumulates heavy metals.
-This presents the opportunity to simultaneously remediate urban land unsuitable for food production, whilst producing a biofuel.
+So this presents the opportunity to simultaneously remediate urban land unsuitable for food production, whilst also producing a biofuel.
 Moreover, biochar, which can be produced when short rotation coppice is used as a feedstock for energy production, has the potential to reduce pollutant bioavailability.

 This project will establish an own-growing and short rotation coppice experiment in an urban allotment site, working with our collaborative partners Leicester City Council.

 In June 2019 a group of Grantham Scholars went to the Time Is Now protests in London, where they met with Sheffield Central MP Paul Blomfield.
-Marta was one of them and she explained why she went in this interview.
-Read: The Time Is Now: Grantham Scholars at ‘mass lobby’
+Before the event, Marta explained why she was attending.
+Read: The Time Is Now: Grantham Scholars at ‘mass lobby’.